bhuan007/image-pool/README.md

 # imgur-downloader
 This program lets you download images and logs the image metadata to a csv from imgur.

+The metadata will log: picture id, post title, name of user who uploaded, date of upload, points (upvotes), number of views, and number of comments

 PREQUISITES:

 1) If you don't have python 3 and pip installed, you can download it from here: https://www.python.org/downloads/